Varicella – Serology

 Testing Indications

-Serology for Varicella (VZV) may be indicated for diagnosis of acute/recent varicella infection, to determine immune status (either following natural infection or post-vaccination), and for the assessment of infants suspected of having congenital varicella syndrome.
+Serology for Varicella Zoster (IgG) may be indicated to determine immune status following a natural infection or post-vaccination and assess infants suspected of having congenital varicella syndrome.

 Specimen Collection and Handling